deivmaik/space-duppie/README.md

 # space-duppie

-During the summer of 2022, I was wanted to learn how to create games using Unity and ultimately ended up developing this small game.
+In the summer of 2022, I aimed to learn game development using Unity and ended up creating a small game.

 ----------
 Update 2023: